dgroup/lazylead/readme.md

 [![DevOps By Rultor.com](http://www.rultor.com/b/dgroup/lazylead)](http://www.rultor.com/p/dgroup/lazylead)
 [![EO badge](http://www.elegantobjects.org/badge.svg)](http://www.elegantobjects.org/#principles)

+⚠️ We're still in a very early alpha version, the API may change frequently until we release version 1.0.

 ### Overview
 Ticketing systems (Github, Jira, etc.) are strongly integrated into our processes and everyone understands their necessity.
 As soon as a developer becomes a lead/technical manager, he or she faces a set of routine tasks that are related to ticketing work.
 On large projects this becomes a problem, more and more you spend time running around on dashboards and tickets, looking for incorrect deviations in tickets and performing routine tasks instead of solving technical problems.